 The audiences were incredibly warm.
 Los Angeles really took the company to its heart, Bourne told the Los Angeles Times about the American debut of Swan Lake.

 Cinderella in L.A.…was a very happy experience for us.
-The dancers really began to love doing the show for its own sake, Bourne told dance critic Alastair Macaulay about the American debut of Cinderella.
+The dancers really began to love doing the show for its own sake, Bourne told dance critic Alastair Macaulay about the first time his Cinderella appeared at the Ahmanson in its American debut.

 'The Car Man' (2001)